 For example – The number rose. / There was a rise in the number.

-There was a steady drop in the price of oil towards the end of the decade.
+- The price of oil dropped steadily towards the end of the decade.

-There was a steady number of people moving to the city during the period.
+- The number of people moving to the city remained steady during the period.

-There was a reduction in subsidies by the government and a wild fluctuation in prices for the rest of the year.
+- The government reduced subsidies and prices fluctuated wildly for the rest of the year.

-There was a dramatic increase in the percentage of people travelling to work by bus from 11% to 23% while there was a slight drop in the percentage of people using cars to 18%.
+- The percentage of people travelling to work by bus increased dramatically from 11% to 23% while the percentage using cars dropped slightly to 18%.

 The graph below shows the price of apples and oranges between 1999 and 2003.
 Write a short report about the change in the price of apples and oranges shown in the graph.
 Make sure you use both verb and noun phrases in your description.
 When you have finished check the IELTSTutors example found below the graph.